 We've written a whole article on the dangers and prevention of broken needles.
 Please feel free to check it out.

 If the machine produces abnormal sound, then it is an indication that the machine is jammed or requires cleaning.
 Switch off the power before inspecting the machine.
-Sometimes lint build up occur as a result of constant sewing.
+Sometimes lint build-up occurs as a result of constant sewing.
 If so, clean the lint using a brush.
 The machine should be oiled using sewing machine oil to prevent rust.
 Make sure that all the screws are in place and tight.